i

 How does it work?

 The AccessPort plugs into the OBD2 plug located below the driver's side dash area.
-Once plugged in, you can switch maps or just leave it plugged in while you drive to monitor the ECU functions associated with the various sensors around the car like the O2 sensor (AFR), MAP Sensor (Boost Pressure), etc.
+Once plugged in, you can switch maps or just leave it plugged in while you drive to monitor the ECU functions associated with the various sensors around the car like the O2 sensor (AFR), MAP Sensor (Boost Pressure), etc. You can also flash maps and leave it unplugged if you don't have the need for active monitoring.
+The maps stay on the vehicle.

 Already have an AccessPort (or already know why you need one)?
 Check out more bolt-ons and easy upgrades you can do to your WRX FA20DIT to give it some more go.>>>

 Here is an example of what a typical dyno plot will look like after you flash the ECU with a Stage 1 OTS map.
-This is on a completely stock WRX with no modifications other than the AccessPort.
+This is on a completely stock VA WRX with no modifications other than the AccessPort.
 The engine picked up a peak difference of +25hp and +14tq!
 In addition, you can see the torque curve (dotted line) hold a higher amount of torque through almost the entire RPM range which is VERY noticeable while driving the car.
 This is really what makes the car come alive.

 Stock_vs_HWG_Stage_1_91.jpg